jan-leila/nix-config-mirror/README.md

 - use dashes for options not camel case?
 - Move configs for pipe mouse, open rgb, and via keyboard to hardware config and install users side from those configs
 ## New Features
-- DISKO for server
 - GNOME default monitors per hardware configuration?
 - stop nas from sleeping
 - VS code extensions should be installed declaratively
 - Flake templates
+- Docker parity with existing NAS on defiant
-- Install all the things on the NAS
+- NFS on defiant
 - firefox declarative???
 - figure out steam vr things?
 - Open GL?